Little Island, Waterford: History

-According to tradition a Monastic settlement existed on the island sometime between the sixth and eighth centuries, and two "finds" on the land have lent substance to this: A Winged Angel dating from the 8th century and the crude carving of a Monk's head, dating from the 6th century.
-(The latter is now prominently displayed over the main entrance to the current castle.)
+According to tradition, a monastic settlement existed on the island sometime between the sixth and eighth centuries, and two "finds" on the land have lent substance to this: A winged angel dating from the 8th century and the crude carving of a monk's head, dating from the 6th century.
+(The latter carving is now displayed over the main entrance to the current castle.)
 During the Viking era, between the 9th and 11th centuries, the island was referred to as Dane's Island or Island Vra large number of Waterford yk.
 The Vikings built two fortifications guarding the river at the north and the south.

 The first family to live on the Island were the FitzGerald Family, who were cousins to Strongbow.
 They were awarded the land for their part in the Norman invasion of 1170.
-During the 15th and 16th centuries the FitzGeralds were Kings of Ireland in all but name and hosted many feasts and banquets on the island.
-Later the family took the name Purcell-Fitzgerald through marriage (see the two family emblems in the dining room).
+During the 15th and 16th centuries, the FitzGeralds hosted feasts and banquets on the island.
+The family later took the name Purcell-Fitzgerald through marriage.

 The first structure to be built on the island was a Norman keep.
 By the 15th century, the ruins of the keep were no longer habitable.
-A tower, the centre part of the present Castle, was then constructed on the site of the old keep.
-Initially it was relatively modest in size but over the years was enlarged, firstly in 1849 by John Fitzgerald and subsequently in 1875 and 1895 when the east and west wings were added.
-Built entirely out of stone, these additions are now indistinguishable from the older structure.
-The whole bears a strong resemblance to the Purcell castle at Loughmoe near Thurles.
-At that time, the island was also equipped with the latest in machine shop technology including lathes, grinding equipment, a 3ton overhead gantry, and so forth in the farm yard, This included a 110 V DC generator which was used to power the castle, the workshop, and the water pump (site of old windmill).
+A tower, the centre part of the present castle, was then constructed on the site of the old keep.
+Initially, it was relatively modest in size but over the years was enlarged, firstly in 1849 by John Fitzgerald and subsequently in 1875 and 1895 when the east and west wings were added.
+Built entirely of stone, these additions are now indistinguishable from the older structure.
+At that time, the island was equipped with the latest in machine shop technology including lathes, grinding equipment, a 3ton overhead gantry, and so forth in the farm yard, This included a 110 V DC generator which was used to power the castle, the workshop, and the water pump (site of old windmill).
 Developments included a large arrangement of loose boxes and a dairy, forming the boundary to a large farm yard complete with a large two-story steward's house.
-These are still extant (summer 2014).
+As of mid-2014, these were all still extant.